Einheit 2.4 (online)

 German also distinguishes between different words used at the school or the university level.
 Students in school are called Schüler and Schülerinnen, whereas students at the university are referred to as Studenten and Studentinnen.
 Instructors are also described with different terms: a Lehrer or Lehrerin teaches at a school, whereas a Professor or Professorin teaches at the university.
 Some subjects of study also have different names, depending on whether you take them in school or at the university.
 For example, the subject Deutsch in school is called Germanistik at the university, and the subject Englisch in school would be called Anglistik, Amerikanistik, or Kanadistik (depending on the focus of your studies).
 The English verb to study might also mean different things in German: when someone studies for a test or exam, they would use lernen.
 When someone talks about the subject that they are studying (for a degree), they would use the verb studieren.
 For example: Ich lerne für meinen Mathetest.
 Ich studiere Anglistik.

-Watch the following video about studying in Germany.
+Watch the following videos about studying in Germany:

 Wortschatz in Quizlet: